8qBITs/RustServerManager/README.md

   - Thats it, really!

-Note: All server parameters go inside the config file.
+Note: This project is in no way affiliated with the one being sold out there.